Law Information

 collapsed nor caused any physical damage to the plaintiff buyer to satisfy a consequential damage suit.

-READ ALSO Abu Zaria cut off mark for law
+READ ALSO NSUK cut off mark for law

 The majority of the bench court held that the plaintiff will